semgrep/semgrep-docs/docs/release-notes/august-2023.md

 ### Fixed

 - **GitHub:** Fixed a bug in which you could receive duplicate PR comments if you had installed more than one instance of `semgrep-app`.
-- **Slack notifications:** Previously, clicking the **Agree** button in a Slack Assistant message does not triage the original issue created.
+- **Slack notifications:** Previously, clicking the **Agree** button in a Slack Assistant message did not triage the original issue created.
 Now, if Semgrep Assistant suggests that a finding is safe to ignore, clicking Agree also triages the finding to Ignored.
 - Various bugfixes and improvements.

 ## Documentation and knowledge base updates